juliettef/IconFontCppHeaders/README.md

 [https://github.com/juliettef/IconFontCppHeaders](https://github.com/juliettef/IconFontCppHeaders)

-C++11 and C89 headers for icon fonts Font Awesome, Fork Awesome, Google Material Design icons, Kenney game icons and Ionicons.
+C++11 and C89 headers and C# classes for icon fonts Font Awesome, Fork Awesome, Google Material Design icons, Kenney game icons and Ionicons.

-A set of header files for using icon fonts in C and C++, along with the python generator used to create the files.
+A set of header files and classes for using icon fonts in C, C++ and C#, along with the python generator used to create the files.

 Each header contains defines for one font, with each icon code point defined as ICON_*, along with the min and max code points for font loading purposes.